Your Child's Growth

 What Is Growth?

-Physical growth refers to the increases in height and weight and other body changes that happen as a child matures.
+Physical growth refers to the increases in height and weight and other body changes that happen as kids mature.
 Hair grows; teeth come in, come out, and come in again; and eventually puberty hits.
 It's all part of the growth process.

 The first year of life is a time of amazing change during which babies, on average, grow 10 inches (25 centimeters) in length and triple their birth weights.

 Given all the growth that happens then, new parents might be surprised when their child doesn't continue to grow so fast after the first year.
 But no child continues the rate of growth of infancy.
 After age 1, a baby's growth in length slows quite a bit.
 By age 2, growth in height usually continues at a fairly steady rate of about 2½ inches (6 centimeters) per year until adolescence.

 No child grows at a perfectly steady rate throughout this period of childhood, though.
 Weeks or months of slightly slower growth alternate with mini "growth spurts" in most children.
 Kids actually tend to grow a bit faster in the spring than during other times of the year!

 A major growth spurt happens at the time of puberty, usually between 8 to 13 years of age in girls and 10 to 15 years in boys.
 Puberty lasts about 2 to 5 years.
 This growth spurt is associated with sexual development, which includes the appearance of pubic and underarm hair, the growth and development of sex organs, and in girls, the start of menstruation.

 By the time girls reach age 15 and boys reach age 16 or 17, the growth of puberty has ended for most and they will have reached physical maturity.

 Beginning in infancy, kids will visit a doctor for regular checkups.
 During these, the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
 This valuable tool can help the doctor determine whether a child is growing at an appropriate rate or whether there might be problems.